Battle of Chickamauga

 Late in the afternoon, Union General Thomas, who earned the name the "Rock of Chickamauga" for his outstanding performance that day, withdrew his forces from the battlefield back toward Chickamauga to the safety of a gap in Missionary Ridge.

 Chickamauga was an extremely costly battle for both armies.
-Rosecrans lost more than 16,000 men killed, wounded, and missing, while Bragg's army of roughly 68,000 men sustained more than 18,000 casualties.
-While the battle was considered a Confederate victory because it pushed the Union army back to Chattanooga rather than letting them proceed into Georgia (it would be the next year before the Union army tried again), Rosecrans achieved his objective for the campaign, the capture of Chattanooga.
+Rosecrans had more than 16,000 men killed, wounded, or missing, while Bragg's army of roughly 68,000 men sustained more than 18,000 casualties.
+While the battle was considered a Confederate victory because it pushed the Union army back to Chattanooga rather than letting them proceed into Georgia (it would be the next year before the Union army tried again), Rosecrans achieved his objective for the campaign: the capture of Chattanooga.

-Union troops did have to be pulled from Virginia and Mississippi to reinforce Rosecrans's besieged army in Chattanooga, but otherwise the staggering losses sustained in both field armies produced few immediate tangible results.
+Union troops did have to be pulled from Virginia and Mississippi to reinforce Rosecrans' besieged army in Chattanooga, but otherwise the staggering losses sustained in both field armies produced few immediate tangible results.

 Peter Cozzens, This Terrible Sound: The Battle of Chickamauga (Urbana: University of Illinois Press, 1992).